Edited 3/13/14: updated name of configuration file. Also, this code is now in the

 LaTeXTools.sublime-settingsfile.
 This includes the path to tex & friends, and all the settings discussed below.
 With the new code,

 LaTeX.sublime-buildbecomes effectively just an internal file that users need not and, indeed, must not modify.
 NOTE: if you want to play with the mbuilder branch, make sure to delete any stray LaTeX.sublime-build files you may have in the User directory.
 Also, as for any Sublime Text settings file,

-LaTeXTools Preferences.sublime-settingsshould be copied to the User directory and customized there.
+LaTeXTools.sublime-settingsshould be placed in User directory and customized there.

 - The build system is now split into two components.
 One is the “master builder,” which takes care of handling the Cmd/Ctrl-B command and manages the (delicate) threading infrastructure required to run external commands such as

 latexmk; this is the code in the file

 makePDF.py.
 The other is the actual “builder” or “build engine,” which examines the tex root file, decides how to process it, and tells the master builder which external commands to run.
 Indeed, there are currently two build engines (called “traditional” and “simple”), with a third (“script”) coming soon: you will find the code in the builders directory.